 Books for Sale

-The Oral History Project has many stories that will keep you enthralled.
+The Oral History Project has interviewed a thousand people who have lived and worked in Greenwich.
+They tell stories that will keep you enthralled.
 These are personal histories and observations that date back to the turn of the previous century, as told by the people who were actually there (here).
-Learn about the people who lived here, worked here, moved here.
-Read about the many changes in Greenwich over the decades.
+Learn about how life used to be, or get the inside story about major events (e.g., the United Nations wanted to settle here!).
+Read about the evolution from one-room schoolhouses in different neighborhoods to the 3000-student high school on the Post Road.
+So much history, so many changes in Greenwich over the decades.

-Whether you need a holiday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, Oral History Project books are definitely the unique item you are looking for, and we can almost guarantee these books will not be duplicated by anyone else.
+Whether you need a birthday gift, a housewarming gift, a birthday gift, or a book of memories of someone you knew or wanted to know, the Oral History Project has published books that are definitely the unique item you are looking for, We can guarantee these books have not been duplicated by anyone else.

-If you are interested in purchasing a book from the Oral History Project, please contact the office at 203-622-7945 or via email at email@example.com.
+If you are interested in purchasing a book from the Oral History Project, please contact the office by 203-622-7945 or email firstname.lastname@example.org.

-To purchase a copy of a transcript, either printed on paper or copied to a CD, the cost is $10, plus $2 shipping and handling per item.
+To purchase a copy of a transcript, either printed on paper or copied onto a CD, the cost is $10, plus $2 per item for shipping and handling.
 If you would like multiple copies, please contact our office.
 Library sales are free of CT sales tax.
 To purchase a copy of a digitized transcript (sent via email), the cost is $10.

 Please send a check or money order, made payable to the Oral History Project, to:

 Greenwich Library Oral History Project

 101 West Putnam Avenue